 What happens in a counseling session depends on the type of counseling.
 For example, psychiatric services for mental health will look different than personal counseling with a therapist.
 In general, a counseling session will involve goal setting and looking at certain behaviors that impact a person’s life.
 Personal counseling is largely focused on individual growth, working with the body and mind.

 To prepare for your first counseling session, have your intention set on what you would like to achieve.
 For short-term counseling, think about a specific issue to work on and discuss.
-For long term counseling, you can decide an intention for personal growth that you’d like to work on.
-Once you have your intentions set, your personal counselor will guide you the rest of the way.
+For long-term counseling, you can decide an intention for personal growth that you’d like to work on.
+Once you have your intentions set, your counselor will guide you the rest of the way.

-Your personal counselor is responsible for ending the counseling session in a graceful manner, wrapping up any loose ends, and reflecting on the session as a whole.
+Your counselor is responsible for gracefully ending the counseling session, wrapping up any loose ends, and reflecting on the session as a whole.
 Reflection is an important part of personal counseling, especially at the end of the session.
 Counselors are trained to keep track of the time and orient you out of the process, checking in with you as they summarize.

 Yes!
 It is very normal to cry at therapy.
-In fact, it is encouraged.
+It is encouraged.
 It is common for people to hold their feelings inside, so crying is very therapeutic and necessary at times.

 Your therapist or personal counselor will have many questions for you, often leading you to discover things for yourself and offer their help and support.
 They will ask you what you want out of your counseling experience, what your personal history has been like, whether or not you’ve had issues with substance abuse, and most importantly, they’ll ask you why you’re there.

-A psychiatrist will ask you what brings you into their office and may offer assessments and if they feel that you need it.
+A psychiatrist will ask you what brings you into their office and may offer assessments if they feel that you need it.
 They will ask you many questions about your mental health to decide if medications might be right for you.
-A psychiatrist will not always recommend medication, but they are able to write prescriptions if it’s needed.
+A psychiatrist will not always recommend medication, but they can write prescriptions if it’s needed.
 Therefore, they dig much deeper than a therapist.
-Many psychiatrists are available for tele-mental health, a mental health assessment by phone, especially for Covid-19 resources.
+Many psychiatrists are available for the-mental health, a mental health assessment by phone, especially for Covid-19 resources.

 At your first psychiatric appointment, be prepared to fill out paperwork about your current and past medications, medical history, mental health history, and your family’s history with mental health care.
 A psychiatrist is a mental health doctor, much different from a personal counselor.
-They will treat your visit in a more clinical fashion and may offer a further assessment.
+They will treat your visit more clinically and may offer a further assessment.